mlhaus/halloween-ch3/README.md

   - h3, "My guarantee"
   - p, "If you aren't...No questions asked!"
 - Boldface the last sentence of the guarantee, "No questions asked!".

-### Partner 1
 - Code the product categories as an unordered list

-### Partner 2
 - Code the product categories with relative links to other pages.
   - Props, "products/props.html"
   - Costumes, "products/costumes.html"
   - Special Effects, "products/special.html"
   - Masks, "products/masks.html"

-### Partner 1
-- In the footer, use a character entity for the copyright symbol.
-- In the footer, use JavaScript to automatically generate the current year.
-- Add both partners names

-### Partner 2
 - Run the code through the [HTML validator](https://validator.w3.org/).
 Fix any errors or warnings.
 - Send a link of the live website for grading.
   - The link will look like this: